Mosquito control: Background

 Disease organisms transmitted by mosquitoes include West Nile virus, Saint Louis encephalitis virus, Eastern equine encephalomyelitis virus, Everglades virus, Highlands J virus, La Crosse encephalitis virus in the United States; dengue fever, yellow fever, Ilhéus virus, malaria, Zika virus and filariasis in the American tropics; Rift Valley fever, Wuchereria bancrofti, Japanese encephalitis, chikungunya and filariasis in Africa and Asia; and Murray Valley encephalitis and Ross River fever in Australia.
 Vertical transmission from adult mosquitos to larvae is possible.

 Depending on the situation, source reduction, biocontrol, larviciding (killing of larvae), or adulticiding (killing of adults) may be used to manage mosquito populations.
 These techniques are accomplished using habitat modification, pesticide, biological-control agents, and trapping.
 The advantage of non-toxic methods of control is they can be used in conservation areas.

 Integrated pest management (IPM) is the use of the most environmentally appropriate method or combination of methods to control pest populations.
-Typical mosquito-control programs using IPM first conduct surveys, in order to determine the species composition, relative abundance and seasonal distribution of adult and larval mosquitoes, and only then is a control strategy defined.
+Typical mosquito-control programs using IPM first conduct surveys to determine the species composition, relative abundance, and seasonal distribution of adult and larval mosquitoes, and only then is a control strategy defined.

+Mosquito control programs typically target multiple stages of the mosquito life cycle using a combination of approaches.
+One of the most important is source reduction, which removes standing water where mosquitoes lay eggs, such as buckets, tires, clogged gutters, and bird baths.
+Consistent source reduction lowers the number of larvae that can develop into adults and reduces the need for chemical treatments.
+When water cannot be eliminated, control efforts often shift to larvicides, which kill mosquitoes in their aquatic stages, and to adulticides, which reduce adult mosquito populations during periods of high nuisance or disease transmission.
+These methods are usually combined in an integrated framework that balances effectiveness with environmental and public health considerations.